What is the Biggest Problem in American Politics?

 Loyal party voters are the problem

-Now I have no idea about the exact mechanism used by the parties to do the math, but in general it would go like this:
+I have no idea the exact mechanism used by the parties to do the math, but in general it would go like this:

-The point that I am making is that the voters are sheep that allow their votes to be cashed in by the party, at the time that they register to vote.The only intelligent voters are the independent voters, as they have not made any real commitments to either of the big two.
+The point that I am making is that the loyal party voters are easily led allowing their votes to be cashed in by the party, at the time that they register to vote.The only intelligent voters are the independent voters, as they have not made any real commitments to either of the big two.
+The sad part is that all of these calculations will turn out miraculously to be somewhat accurate.
+None of the campaign issues will make any difference to the registered voters of Party A or Party B and that is because they are loyal and won't question them.
+They might make some difference to the independent voters who are by definition not loyal to any party..

 Here is some proof